EricFecteau/rust-data-analysis/src/2_data/cloud.md

 # Cloud

 Polars can connect to cloud storage solution such as AWS S3, Azure Blob Storage and Google Cloud Storage.
 This methods allows for lazy evaluation.
-In this example, we will show how to connect to AWS S3, set up in the [Data]() chapter with minio.
+In this example, we will show how to connect to AWS S3, set up in the optional `s3 bucket` section of the [data](../1_start/data.md#s3-bucket-optional) chapter.

 > [!IMPORTANT]
-> Reminder: make sure tha the minio server is running (`minio server ./data/minio`) before running these examples.
+> Reminder: make sure that the minio server is running (`minio server ./data/minio`) before running these examples.

 ## Cloud options